-This article will help you to set up, update and maintain your store or category-based clusters using the Cluster Maintenance feature of DotActiv software.
+This article will help you to set up, update and maintain your store or category-based clusters using the Cluster Maintenance feature of the DotActiv software.

 Category-based clustering can be implemented when you want to group together different stores with similar customer bases for a particular product category.

 To get started, open the DotActiv software, click on the ‘Clustering’ tab on the toolbar and select the ‘Cluster Maintenance’ option.